amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 git clone https://github.com/aws/amazon-braket-pennylane-plugin-python.git
 ```

-Note that you must have a valid SSH key created in your local environment that has been added to your GitHub account to clone the repo.
+Note that, to clone the repo, you must have a valid SSH key created in your local environment and added to your GitHub account.

 You can also download the repo as a .zip file by using the **Clone or download** button.